-- 1. Group U occupancies not greater than 500 square feet, and when the building is more than 10 feet from an adjacent building or property line measured from the farthest projection from the building. - 2.
+- 1. Group U detached occupancies not greater than 1200 square feet, and when the building is more than 10 feet from an adjacent building or property line measured from the farthest projection from the building and without ESS installed inside. - 2.
 Agricultural buildings constructed of wood or metal frames over which fabric or similar material is stretched, which are specifically used as green houses are exempt from the automatic sprinkler system requirements unless physically connected to other building.

 Sec.
 903.2 (a) Additions.
-An automatic sprinkler system shall be required to be installed throughout the building when the addition is more than 50% of the existing building or when the altered building will exceed a fire flow as calculated pursuant to section 507.3.
+An automatic sprinkler system shall be required to be installed throughout the entire building when the addition is more than 50% of the existing building or when the altered building will exceed a fire flow as calculated pursuant to section 507.3.
 The fire code official may require an automatic sprinkler system to be installed in buildings where no water main exists to provide the required fire flow or where a special hazard exists, such as poor access roads, steep grades and canyon rims, hazardous brush and response times greater than 5 minutes by a fire department.
 The fire code official may require that other protective measures be taken based on existing conditions and/or potential hazards.
 The preceding addition or remodel exception is limited to one permit per three-year period from the date of the last permit approval.

 Sec.
 903.2 (b) Remodels or reconstructions.
 The fire code official may require an automatic sprinkler system to be installed throughout buildings if a remodel or reconstruction includes significant modification to the interior or roof of the building.
+The fire code official may require an automatic sprinkler system to be installed in buildings where no water main exists to provide the required fire flow or where a special hazard exists, such as poor access roads, steep grades and canyon rims, hazardous brush and response times greater than 5 minutes by a fire department.
 The fire code official may require that other protective measures be taken based on existing conditions and/or potential hazards.
 The preceding addition or remodel exception is limited to one permit per three-year period from the date of the last permit approval.

 Sec.
 903.2 (c) Group U Occupancies.
-For Group U Occupancies greater than 500 square feet, an approved automatic sprinkler system shall be installed as per NFPA 13D edition referenced in Chapter 80 CFC, or as approved by the FAHJ.
+For Group U Occupancies greater than 500 square feet attached to an R-3 occupancy, an approved automatic sprinkler system shall be installed as per NFPA 13D edition referenced in Chapter 80 CFC, or as approved by the FAHJ.
+This applies to NEW buildings, remodels or additions.